-- (4) Animals as checked baggage: - (a) The number of animals carried is limited by aircraft type, particularly with respect to extra large kennels; even if the intent is to ship via Cargo as CN Pet; as not all aircraft can physically accommodate an extra large kennel. - (b) Due to climatic conditions, animals will not be accepted during certain periods of the year.
-These black-out periods will be posted on the carrier's Web site or may be ascertained by contacting the carrier. - (c) The maximum size for the container/kennel (length +width + height) must not exceed 40 X 27 X 30 in (102 X 69 X 76 cm). - (d) The maximum allowable weight for both the animal and container/kennel must not exceed 45 kg/100 lbs. - (e) If the container/kennel exceeds the maximum size and/or maximum weight mentioned in (c) and (d) above, the passenger must make arrangements with the carrier's cargo department. - (f) For domestic and international transportation, pursuant to the provision of the applicable convention, once an animal is accepted for carriage as checked baggage, the carrier is liable in the event of damages arising from loss, damage and delay of an animal as specified in Rule 120, Liability - Domestic Transportation and Rule 121, Liability - International Transportation. - (g) Charge of transportation of animal and container/kennel - 1.
+- 2) Animals checked as baggage: - a) The number of animals is limited by aircraft type.
+Customers can send up to two (2) pets in the same kennel as Checked baggage only providing the pets have adequate space and both animals must be the same species (no cat and dog mixed together) - b) Due to climatic conditions.
+Animals will not be accepted during certain periods of the year.
+These black-out periods will be posted on the carrier's website or may be ascertained by contacting the carrier. - c) The maximum size for the container/kennel (length x width x height) must not exceed: - 1.
+737 Aircraft: 40 x 27x 30 inches (102 x 69 x 76 centimeters) - 2.
+ATR300 Aircraft: 40x27x30 inches (102 x 69 x 76 centimeters) - 3.
+ATR500 Aircraft: 36x25x27 inches (91 x 64 x 68 centimeters) - d) If the container/kennel exceeds that maximum size mentioned in c) 1,2,3 above it will not be accepted for carriage - e) For domestic and international transportation, pursuant to the provision of the applicable convention, once an animal is accepted for carriage as checked baggage, the carrier is liable in the event of damages arising from loss, damage and delay of an animal as specified in Rule 120, Liability Domestic Transportation and Rule 121, Liability International Transportation. - f) Charge of transportation of animal and container/kennel - 1.
 Fees for transportation of each kennel/container are outlined below.
 All fees are subject to applicable taxes.
-Fees do not apply to service animals. - 2.
-If the animal is not called for within 4 hours of arrival at destination, or 1 hour after the close of normal business hours, whichever occurs sooner, the Carrier may arrange for the temporary boarding of the animal where such facilities exist.
+Fees do not apply to service animals. - If the animal is not called for within 4 hours of arrival at destination, or 1 hour after the close of normal business hours, whichever occurs sooner, the Carrier may arrange for the temporary boarding of the animal where such facilities exist. - 3.
 The owner of the animal shall be responsible for all charges associated with the temporary boarding of the animal.
 Where boarding facilities do not exist the carrier will charge a storage charge of \$20.00 CAD per day, or portion thereof.